Beyond antivirus software, protect your business in 2022.

 The ransomware industry is a multibillion-dollar business, and the ransoms required to decrypt networks and files after an attack are only rising.
 According to research by Sophos, the average ransomware payout was $170,404 in 2020, with some businesses paying substantially higher amounts.
-Still, you have to wonder how hackers are able to enjoy this level of success and operate with impunity.
+Still, you have to wonder how hackers can enjoy this level of success and operate with impunity.
 The answers are complex, but the proliferation of RaaS exploit kits certainly isn’t helping.

-Ransomware can look every bit as functional as a genuine customer relationship management software, including multiple payment options, and calls-to-action to lower the ransom.
+Ransomware can look every bit as functional as genuine customer relationship management software, including multiple payment options, and calls-to-action to lower the ransom.
 It’s this “fear of missing out” that often tips the scales in the hacker’s favor despite a business’s capability to restore systems and data after an attack.

-What makes matters worse is that the actual authors of the ransomware don’t even need to participate in the attack.
+What makes matters worse is that the actual authors of the ransomware didn’t even need to participate in the attack.
 They essentially rent out their platforms and take a percentage of the profits, much like an affiliate marketing model.
 Thus, a novice hacker with minimal skills can cause just as much damage as a sophisticated malware author.
-It is for this reason that Managed Detection and Response (MDR) when layered with EDR/XDR is critical in achieving the highest level protection for your business.
+It is for this reason that Managed Detection and Response (MDR) when layered with EDR/XDR is critical in achieving the highest level of protection for your business.

 While EDR/XDR works well at protecting end-points – all end-points and networks, MDR also protects both end-points and the network with a managed service poring over alerts to detect irregular and malicious activity in its nascent form.
 You get the most protection when you combine these two solutions.
 The bottom line?
 Sophisticated threats require sophisticated safeguards like an EDR/XDR with a service layer to incorporate an MDR solution.